-Like any great party, a wedding reception centers around great food, good company, and, of course, dancing.
+Like any great party, a wedding reception centers around delicious food, good company, and, of course, dancing.
 But before the guests can cut a rug, there are a few ceremonial dances that need to take place—that is, if the newlyweds are following tradition with regards to their reception's timeline.
+In addition to the first dance, the parents and wedding party also get a special moment on the dance floor with the bride and groom.
+We compiled a quick rundown of traditional wedding reception dances and the order they should follow to help you prep for your big day.

 Traditional Order of Wedding Dances